25prabhu10/notes/docs/Languages/SQL/SQL.md

 # SQL

-Structured Query Language (SQL) is a standard language for storing, manipulating and retrieving data in databases
+Structured Query Language (SQL) is a standard language for storing, manipulating, and retrieving data in databases

 - SQL can mainly be categorised as [declarative programming](../../Concepts/Designs/Programming_Paradigms/) (non-procedural)
 - Cascading referential integrity constraint